TheRDavid/Memory-Mansion-VR-Landing-Site/index.md

 __________________________
 ## FAQ
 ### Q: I am worried about my privacy
-#### A: THat's why
+#### THat's why

 ### Q: I don't know what I am supposed to do
-#### A: THat's why
+#### THat's why

 ### Q: I can't find a photo / video but I know it's on my phone
-#### A: Hit the top-left menu icon in the file-chooser.
+#### Hit the top-left menu icon in the file-chooser.
 Make sure you are looking in the right place (maybe a photo wasn't taken with your camera but sent via WhatsApp?).
 Also consider that our app does **not** read your text messages.
 If a photo was sent to you via a messenger app, you will need to manually save it on your phone so that our app can detect it.
 __________________________

 ## Contact